PaulSolt/SwiftUI-Tutorials/6_SwiftUI_LogInPage_Customized/README.md

 # 2024-07-16 SwiftUI Login Page Polish - TextField Customization

+How to Use TextField Keyboard Focus in SwiftUI with @FocusState

 ## Enable Focus on SwiftUI TextField and SecureField

+"Are you struggling with managing keyboard focus in your SwiftUI login forms?
+In this video, I'm going to show you how to take control of TextField focus, customize your input fields, and enhance user experience effortlessly.
+Let's dive in!"

 Use: FocusState to set the focused UI element when tapping near a TextField.